A separation theorem for entire transcendental maps: Global counting: proof of Theorem B

 Let $P$ be the first intersection of $\delta$ with $C_R$ when moving from $D$ towards infinity.
 Call $\delta_P$ the arc in $\delta$ connecting $P$ to $D$.
 Let $\dapm$ be the two preimages of $\delta_P$ which are contained in $\Ta$, so that each $\dapm$ is on the boundary between a fundamental domain in $\FFa$ and a fundamental domain which is not in $\FFa$ (these curves are well defined because $\FF$ is full).
+Observe that by construction the curves $\dapm$ are in the complement of $D$.
 Label the $\dapm$ so as to respect the cyclic order in the sense that $\dam$ comes before $\dap$ and after $\damp$.
-Each $\dapm$ intersects the preimage of $C_R$ in a point $P^\pm_\alpha$ which is a preimage of $P$, and ends at the boundary of $\Ta$.
+Each $\dapm$ intersects the preimage of $C_R$ in a point $P^\pm_\alpha$ which is a preimage of $P$ (and hence it is inside $D_R$), and ends at the boundary of $\Ta$.
+Up to increasing $R$, we may assume that these endpoints are also in $D_R$.
 Let $r_\alpha$ be the arc in the preimage of $C_R$ connecting $\Pam$ and $\Pap$ inside $\Ta$ and such that $f(r_\alpha)$ covers $C_R$ $N_\alpha$ times.
 As usual, give $C_R$ and any other Jordan curve in this section a counterclockwise orientation; this induces an orientation on the arcs $r_\alpha$ (see Figure~\ref{G} for an illustration of a possible setup).